-The problem with many gaming headsets is that they stumble when used outside of games.
-The Soundcore Life 2 doesn’t have that issue.
-It’s a brilliant slice of technology for music and impresses in single player games as well.
+The problem with many dedicated gaming headsets is that they stumble when used outside of games.
+Being mainly designed as headphones rather than a headset, the Anker Soundcore Life 2 doesn’t have that issue.
+It’s a brilliant slice of technology for music and impresses in single-player games as well.
 Comfortable, clear, and hugely immersive, it’s a great choice for the price.

 Unfortunately, not having access to Bluetooth or its microphone on the likes of PS4 complicates the issue.
 It’s very much an all-rounder and is a superb choice if you’re only going to use it for games occasionally, but I wouldn’t seek it out solely with gaming in mind.